IDouble/ChatGPT-Simple-Tutorial-Image-Text-Code-Generation/README.md

 Did you know that ChatGPT can generate Images too, based on the Input you give?

-## 🖼️ ChatGPT Simple Image Text Generation 🤖
+## 🖼️ ChatGPT Simple Image Generation 🤖

 ![ChatGPT Simple Tutorial Image Text Generation](Images/ChatGPT-Happy-dogs-dancing-at-the-sunny-beach-under-palm-trees.png)